Chinas Gold Output Up 1.88 Pct In Q1 - UrduPoint

 China's Gold Output Up 1.88 Pct In Q1

-BEIJING, (UrduPoint / Pakistan Point News - 25th Apr, 2023 ) :China produced 84.972 tonnes of gold in the first quarter of this year, an increase of 1.571 tonnes or 1.88 percent from the same period last year, industry data showed on Tuesday.
+BEIJING, (UrduPoint / Pakistan Point News - 26th Apr, 2023 ) ::China produced 84.972 tonnes of gold in the first quarter of this year, an increase of 1.571 tonnes or 1.88 percent from the same period last year, industry data showed on Wednesday.

 From January to March, gold consumption in the Chinese market jumped 12.03 percent year on year to 291.